wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    ### Project = Solution (.sln) file

-0. Follow along when watching <a target="_blank" href="https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Visual-Studio-for-Mac-Build-Your-First-App">Visual Studio for Mac: Build Your First App</a> Jan 22, 2019 by Sayed Hashimi who creates a .NET Core 2.1 Razor web app using <a target="_blank" href="https://github.com/sayedihashimi/github-emojis">https://github.com/sayedihashimi/github-emojis</a>
+0. Follow along when watching <a target="_blank" href="https://channel9.msdn.com/Shows/Visual-Studio-Toolbox/Visual-Studio-for-Mac-Build-Your-First-App">Visual Studio for Mac: Build Your First App</a> Jan 22, 2019 by <a target="_blank" href="https://www.linkedin.com/in/sayedibrahimhashimi/">Sayed Ibrahim Hashimi</a> who creates a .NET Core 2.1 Razor web app using a list of emoji names and associated png files.

    <img align="right" alt="vs-mac-2019-types-129x386-4607.jpg" width="129" src="https://user-images.githubusercontent.com/300046/56392692-5608b500-61ef-11e9-8589-988622057ee2.jpg" />
 0. Click "File" then "New Solution" (which is new Project).